osu-tournament-rating/otr-docs/docs/topics/Automated-Checks.md

     O[Is the count of PreVerified and/or Verified scores 0?]
     P[Apply NoValidScores flag to RejectionReason]
-    Q[Is the count of PreVerified and/or Verified scores half that of the tournament's LobbySize?]
+    Q[Is the count of PreVerified and/or Verified scores twice that of the tournament's LobbySize?]
     R[Apply LobbySizeMismatch flag to RejectionReason]
     S[Is the ScoringType ScoreV2?]
     T[Apply InvalidScoringType flag to RejectionReason]